djv/pfds/README.md

 Haskell starter code and solutions for the exercises from the book "Purely functional data structures"

 Work with the code in `templates/`.
 Your goal is to get all the tests passing.
-The tests are run with `doctest -Wall templates/<chapter>.hs`.
+The tests are run with `doctest templates/<chapter>.hs`.